Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Global Convergence and Complexities Bounds

 \section{Global Convergence and Complexities Bounds}

-In this section, we demonstrate the global convergence and the sample and gradient complexities of RSG and MSG to achieve an $\eps$-optimal solution.

-Note that the intuition of RSG and MSG discussed in Section \ref{sec:alg} builds upon the unconstrained setting when $\mathcal{X} =\RR^d$.
-However, both the original problem \eqref{problem:math_original_extension} and the reformulated problem \eqref{eqn:trans-model-2-extension} are constrained optimization problems.
-Thus, RSG and MSG involve projection onto the compact domain $\mathcal{X}$.
-The following lemma is the key property that we use to address the hardness introduced by projection and derive the global convergence results.
-We defer the proof to Online Appendix \ref{sec:switch_projection_transformation}.
+In this section, we demonstrate the global convergence and the sample and gradient complexities of RSG and MSG to achieve an $\eps$-optimal solution. {For ease of reference, we summarize the assumptions needed for SAA+SG, RSG, and MSG and their sample complexities bounds in Table \ref{tab:algos_assumption} in Appendix \ref{appendix:discussion_on_assupmtions}.
+The table also includes the global convergence of MSG for NRM applications when $\xi$ satisfies a discrete distribution.} Note that the intuition of RSG and MSG discussed in Section \ref{sec:alg} builds upon the unconstrained setting.
+When extended to a constrained setting, the following lemma is the key property that we use to address the hardness brought in by projection.
+We defer the proof to Appendix \ref{sec:switch_projection_transformation}.